 - Prerequisites for installing Oozie server:

-- An operating system supported by CDH 5
+- An operating system supported by CDH 5.

 - Oracle JDK

-- A supported database if you are not planning to use the default (Derby).
+- A supported database.

 - Prerequisites for installing Oozie client:

 - Oracle JDK

 • To see which version of Oozie is shipping in CDH 5, check the Version and Packaging Information.
 For important information on new and changed components, see the CDH 5 Release Notes.